Bodigrim/poly/README.md

 ## Vectors

-`Poly v a` is polymorphic over a container `v`, implementing `Vector` interface, and coefficients of type `a`.
-Usually `v` is either a boxed vector from `Data.Vector` or an unboxed vector from `Data.Vector.Unboxed`.
-Use unboxed vectors whenever possible, e. g., when coefficients are `Int` or `Double`.
+`Poly v a` is polymorphic over a container `v`, implementing the `Vector` interface, and coefficients of type `a`.
+Usually `v` is either a boxed vector from [`Data.Vector`](https://hackage.haskell.org/package/vector/docs/Data-Vector.html) or an unboxed vector from [`Data.Vector.Unboxed`](https://hackage.haskell.org/package/vector/docs/Data-Vector-Unboxed.html).
+Use unboxed vectors whenever possible, e. g., when the coefficients are `Int`s or `Double`s.

 There are handy type synonyms: